PetervanLunteren/object_detection_tutorial/README.md

 ```

 ## Want to start over?
 If something happened and you want to start over, just execute `conda env remove --name ObjectDetectionTutorial_TF2` in a new terminal window.
-Then you can start at step 1 again.
+Then you can start again at step 1.